AMAZON RAINFOREST: Madre de Dios, Peru

 Expanding Conservation Capacity In Las Piedras

-Since 2013, WidFF has been working with our Peruvian nonprofit partner, ARCAmazon, to establish a conservation and sustainable development corridor on the Las Piedras River, the last wild and unprotected river left in Madre de Dios.
-The area of protected rainforest under the protection or WildFF and ARCAmazon is almost 16,000 acres, which in addition to the surrounding conserved areas, acts as a geographic buffer zone to the homeland of uncontacted people and Peru’s largest protected area, Alto Púrus National Park.
+Since 2013, WildFF has been working with our Peruvian nonprofit partner, ARCAmazon, to establish a conservation and sustainable development corridor on the Las Piedras River, the last wild and unprotected river left in Madre de Dios.
+The area of protected rainforest under the protection of WildFF and ARCAmazon is almost 16,000 acres, which in addition to the surrounding conserved areas, acts as a geographic buffer zone to the homeland of uncontacted people and Peru’s largest protected area, Alto Púrus National Park.

 Capacity building and education